beeburrt/recursive-recursion/ch3/README.md

 - **What argument is passed to the recursive function?** The middle characters of the string.

 - **How does this argument become closer to the base case?** The string shrinks by two characters for each recusive call until it bacomes a zero-character string or a one-character string.

+## Tower of Hanoi

+Move a stack of disks from one of three towers to another tower following these rules:

+- player can move only one disk at a time
+- player can move disks only to and from the top
+- player can never place a larger disk on a smaller one

+- **What is the base case?**
+  Solving a tower of one disk.

+- **What argument is passed to the recursive call?**
+  Solving a tower of size one less than the current size.

+- **How does this argument get closer to base case?**
+  The size of the tower to solve decreases by one disk for each recursive call until it is a one-disk tower.